TatsuProject/Identity-Subnet/docs/Technical_Guide.md

 ## Step-by-Step Guide to Running a Miner/Validator on Ta𝜏su Identity Subnet

 To run a miner/validator on the Ta𝜏su Identity Subnet for testing, you can use the instructions provided in the `[running_on_testnet.md](https://github.com/TatsuProject/Identity-Subnet/blob/main/docs/running_on_testnet.md)` file from the repository.
-To run a miner/validator on the Tatsu Identity Subnet on the mainnet, you can use the instruction provided in the `[running_on_mainnet.md](https://github.com/TatsuProject/Identity-Subnet/blob/main/docs/running_on_mainnet.md)`
+To run a miner/validator on the Ta𝜏su Identity Subnet on the mainnet, you can use the instruction provided in the `[running_on_mainnet.md](https://github.com/TatsuProject/Identity-Subnet/blob/main/docs/running_on_mainnet.md)`

 ### Prerequisites: